willdebras/googlecivic/README.md

 Once you have this API key you can save it somewhere safe and supply it to functions in this R package.

-The Google Civic API offers several APIs to get information on election information, polling places, and political geographies of representatives.
+The Google Civic Information API offers several APIs to get information on election information, polling places, and political geographies of representatives.
 This package current just has a function to interface with the voter information endpoint, but functions will be added in the future to use the full API.